arrahman17/Learning-Analytics-Project-/README.md

 **How to Run**

-   - Clone our Project folder , specially the "LA_project_grades_analysis.ipynb" file and "final_data.tsv"
+   - Clone our project folder , specially the "LA_project_grades_analysis.ipynb" file and "final_data.tsv"

    - Open Terminal and write Jupyter Notebook, and then open the "LA_project_grades_analysis.ipynb"